saylerb/mac-playbook/README.md

   * Currently doing an `ignore_error`, but need to find a way around this
 * Automate installation of color profile for iTerm
 * Automate installation of Quiver
-* Set up password file and gitignore
-* Configure inventory and/or vars so that I don't have to supply password everytime
 * include Java installation stuff in the main.yml